Definition of Working Capital Example

 - Average Value of Working Capital = $2450

-The large difference in working capital is mainly due to the significant increase in total current assets.
+The large difference in working capital is mainly due to the significant increase in current assets.
 Days in payables and receivables can be calculated using these statements and working capital

 Working Capital Example – #4